Royal Caribbean uses AI to create personalized vacation music videos

 “As more fans play with it, the model will get better,” Berra said.
 “We can expand the library.
 We can expand to add more genres, like jazz and classical.”

 Royal Caribbean has been enhancing its cruise experience through a project dubbed Excalibur, through which it is investing tens of millions of dollars to incorporate new technology.
-Previously, the company created SeaSeeker, a custom-engineered scuba mask for Snapchat Spectacles; Voom, which it says is the fastest internet at sea; Virtual balconies, giving interior rooms a view; RFID technology, cocktails served by robots at the Bionic Bar, and a mobile app that boasts smart features like expedited arrival and X-ray vision into behind-the-scenes areas of the ship, such as the navigational bridge.
+Previously, the company created SeaSeeker, a custom-engineered scuba mask for Snapchat Spectacles; Voom, which it says is the fastest internet at sea; Virtual balconies, giving interior rooms a view; RFID tracking technology; cocktails served by robots at the Bionic Bar; and a mobile app that boasts smart features like expedited arrival and X-ray vision into behind-the-scenes areas of the ship, such as the navigational bridge.

 Royal Caribbean isn’t trying to generate any obvious revenue streams from this new free tool.